cartoon-raccoon/ropemporium/3-callme/SHELL.md

 # important: these are _addresses_, not the actual value.
 PUTS_PLT = elf.plt["puts"]
 PUTS_GOT = elf.got["puts"]

-# why do we need _start?
-You'll see in a bit.
-START = elf.symbols._start
 ```

 Using `pwntools`, we can resolve the addresses of the PLT and GOT entries of `puts`.
 We need both because we'll be calling `puts` to leak its own GOT entry, and we will be calling it from the PLT.